Permafrost/Tundra/README.md

 ### tundra.schedule:list

-Returns a list of all scheduled tasks that satisfy the given `$filter` condition, or every task if no `$filter` is specified.
+Returns a list of all scheduled tasks that satisfy the given inputs, or every task if no inputs were specified.

 #### Inputs:

+* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`, which if specified will filter the returned list to only be scheduled tasks with this name.
+* `$service` is an optional fully-qualified service name which, if specified, will filter the returned list to only be scheduled tasks that execute this service.
 * `$filter` is an optional `tundra.condition:evaluate` conditional statement, used to filter the list of scheduled tasks returned.
 The conditional statement is evaluated against the pipeline, which